 - you may use the included library files if you wish

-- if you want to make changes to the library files, then we suggest you instead create
+- if you want to make changes to the library files, then we suggest you either create

 a new file under

-- if you want to make changes to the library files, then we suggest you instead create
+- if you want to make changes to the library files, then we suggest you either create

 a new file under